Chemoradiation with or without Atezolizumab in Treating Patients with Limited Stage Small Cell Lung Cancer

 ARM II: Patients receive treatment as in Arm I. Patients also receive atezolizumab IV over 30-60 minutes on day 1 or 2 of each chemotherapy cycle.
 Cycles repeat every 3 weeks for 17 cycles (1 year) in the absence of disease progression or unacceptable toxicity.

-After completion of study treatment, patients are followed up every 3 months for 2 years, then every 6 months for 3 years.
+After completion of study treatment, patients are followed up every 3 months for 2 years, then every 6 months for 3 years, then annually thereafter.

 Trial Phase Phase II/III